Ayu0107/Instagram-Basic-API/README.md

      For getting the post using id, the url is http://localhost:8080/posts/<post_id>

-5) List of all posts of a user --> not working (fetching empty output)
+5) List of all posts of a user --> Not complete output

       For getting the list of all the posts by a user, url assigned is http://localhost:8080/posts/user/<user_id>